 5. Handheld Vs Tripod

 Certain photographers take photos handheld whereas others use tripods or monopods.
 Photographers using tripod can go for the heavier telephoto prime lenses.
 I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 from Canon for handheld bird photography.
 You can also use the new 500mm f4 from Canon or Nikon for handheld shots if you can balance the weight.

 6. Are you Planning to use a Teleconverter

-If you use a 1.4x teleconverter then you would lose 1 stop of light and 2 stops of light when you use 2x teleconverter.
-Only certain crosshair and double cross hair focusing sensors will work when you plug in a teleconverter.
+If you use a 1.4x teleconverter then you would lose 1 stop of light and 2 stops of light when you use a 2x teleconverter.
+Only certain crosshair and double cross-hair focusing sensors will work when you plug in a teleconverter.
 So, you need to check which all focusing points will work when you use the teleconverter with your camera.

 7. Third Party compatible Camera Lens for Bird Photography

-Third party lenses which are compatible with your camera mount is a good option.
-There are certain telephoto zoom lenses from third party vendors like Sigma and Tamron which offers similar quality.
-The only thing to double check here is that you order the correct mount (canon or Nikon mount).
-There will be some degradation in the cameras autofocussing speed when you use third party lenses.
-I am not comfortable using third party camera lens for bird photography.
+Third-party lenses which are compatible with your camera mount are a good option.
+There are certain telephoto zoom lenses from third-party vendors like Sigma and Tamron which offers similar quality.
+The only thing to double-check here is that you order the correct mount (canon or Nikon mount).
+There will be some degradation in the camera autofocusing speed when you use third party lenses.
+I am not comfortable using a third-party camera lens for bird photography.